KRO256/Tonelog/README.md

 # Tonelog
-Download mp3 / mp4 from youtube
+Download video / audio from youtube

 ## DISCLAIMER
 !!!
 USE THIS ONLY FOR YOUR OWN VIDEOS / AUDIOS !!!